Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What is generative AI?

-Generative AI refers to a specific branch of machine learning where models are trained on large amounts of raw data to create original outputs, whether it’s text, images, or other kinds of content.
+Generative AI refers to a branch of machine learning (ML) in which models are trained on large amounts of raw data to create original outputs, such as text, images, or other content.
+Unlike traditional machine learning, which makes predictions based on historical data, generative AI can produce entirely new outputs.
+Generative AI models typically require complex neural networks and massive datasets for training.

 How generative AI works